saltofthemar/saltofthemar/README.md

 ## Hello! 👋

 I'm Marlowe, and I have been captured by the joy and challenge of coding since learning Watcom Basic as a kid in the 90's.
 Professionally trained in graphic design for print and web, I'm well versed both front and backend web development (and Linux server administration too!).
 I love to use my wide range of technical skills to assist local community and non-profit organziations, supporting small projects so they can still have great websites.
-I also dabble in synthesis, electronic music and MIDI.
+I also dabble in amateur radio, digital signal processing, synthesis, electronic music and MIDI.

 This github is a place where I can share some of the creative projects I work on -- in between all the real life stuff that needs doing.
 Hope you enjoy!